schema.org structured data featured snippets

 Rich snippets vs. Featured snippets

 Featured snippet is a direct answer to user question.
 It is displayed as “position zero”, above the search results.
 There is no special markup for it.
 It’s generated programmatically from what a visitor sees on your web page.
-Check these recommendations to improve your chances to be featured.

 Our experience, at mangools, with featured snippets is great so far.